Scientific: Lavandula angustifolia

 2-24

-Landscape Use: Flowering accent, edging, herb or aromatic gardens
+Landscape Use: Flowering accent, edging, herb or aromatic gardens, winter bedding plant.

-Form & Character: Densely mounding and rounded except when in flower
+Form & Character: Densely mounding and rounded except when in flower, formal, gray, recessive, European.

-Foliage/Texture: Opposite, sweetly aromatic, margins entire, lanceolate to linear-oblanceolate, 2.5"long by 0.25" \wide, tomentose nearly white when immature to grey green at maturity, medium fine texture
+Foliage/Texture: Opposite, sweetly aromatic, margins entire, lanceolate to linear-oblanceolate, 2.5-inches long by 1/4-inch wide, tomentose nearly white when immature to grey green at maturity; medium fine texture.

-Flowers & Fruits: Multiple unbranched spikes to 3.5" long, verticillaster (whorled about the spike), 6-10 flowered, calyx about 0.25" long, 13-nerved, dense pubescent corolla twice as long as calyx, usually violet blue but cultivar dependent; fruit a nutlet, inconspicuous.
+Flowers & Fruits: Multiple, unbranched spikes to 3.5-inches long, verticillaster (whorled about the spike), 6 to 10 flowered, calyx about 1/4-inch long, 13-nerved, dense pubescent corolla twice as long as calyx, usually violet blue, but cultivar dependent; fruit a nutlet, inconspicuous.

 Watering: Regular, but will take some drought especially during the cooler season.

-Pruning: Lightly shear after bloom to promote compact habit.
+Pruning: Lightly shear occassionally and after bloom to promote a more compact appearance.

-Additional comments: MANY cultivated varieties of different growth habit and flower color.
-Attracts bees and butterflies.
-Differentiated from L. dentata (French lavender) by lack of marginal leaf dentations.
-Lavendula contains over 20 species of aromatic herbaceous or woody shrubs.
+Additional comments: Because of heat sensitivies, English lavender is mostly cultivated as a winter annual in Phoenix.
+There are MANY cultivated varieties of different growth habit and flower color.
+English lavender flowers attracts bees and butterflies and is differentiated from Lavandula dentata (French lavender) by lack of marginal leaf dentations.